paulthomason/mini_os/README.md

 The Bluetooth device list now uses a smaller font so long names fit on the screen without running off the edge.
 Device names are displayed before their Bluetooth addresses for quicker identification.
+Long device names are wrapped onto multiple lines so the full text remains readable.

 The Utilities menu also includes **Shell**, which opens the on-screen keyboard so you can type a command and execute it on the Pi.
 Press **KEY1** to cycle the